CFC2k22Organisation/SwachBin-Main/README.md

 **Major Pains**:
 - Citizen user: Finds it difficult to understand the types of waste hence many times they gets frustrated and put the trash in a bin that is not meant for a particular type of trash.
 -
-    ---Result: They often get penalised monetarily for not segrating the trash properly
+    ---Result: They often get penalised monetarily for not segregating the trash properly
 - Community worker: Gets overwhelemed by the trash getting mixed.
 - ---Result: Risking their health due to toxins getting created by mixed waste; mixed waste ends up in environment (like landfills, waterbodies etc) causing serious and irrevesible pollution.